 The chimney is a tall structure used to ventilate or exhaust off all gases generated during the Combustion of Fuel.
 Although it may be self-supported or supported by ropes, a huge structure made of steel or concrete but its primary function is just to vent off poisonous or harmful gases at a height where it does not come in contact with any human.

-As the pollution laws are getting stringent day-by-day, all the industries using boilers or furnaces involving the process of exhausting harmful gases to surrounding atmosphere must install the chimney in their process.
+As the pollution laws are getting stringent day-by-day, all the industries using boilers or furnaces involving the process of exhausting harmful gases to the surrounding atmosphere must install the chimney in their process.
 There are also some laws related to the height of chimney depending upon the type of region.
 Thermodyne Engineering System has designed, manufactured and installed several industrial chimneys all over the world.
 We have a vast experience in designing chimney that involves a draft calculation based on flue gas temperature at the inlet and the outlet of the chimney.

 We have supplied many chimneys along with our Steam Boiler Assembly.
 General process involves generating flue gases from the combustion of fuel be it any fuel (solid/liquid/gaseous).
 Then the flue gases travel from Boiler to Air Preheaters and dust collectors.
-After exiting the dust collector, flue gases enter the chimneys through Induced Draft Fan to conclude this process before getting released into the atmosphere.
+After exiting the dust collector, flue gases enter the chimneys through ID Fan to conclude this process before getting released into the atmosphere.

 Industrial Chimney Working in Boilers